is popcorn keto

 3. Chomps

-We're a little biased, but we think Chomps are one of the best no-carb keto snacks out there.
-We use the highest-quality, sustainably-sourced protein with no added sugar and no harmful ingredients to deliver keto-friendly meat snacks that taste amazing and give you the fuel you need at any point during the day.
+We're a little biased, but we think ChompsĀ meat sticks are one of the best alternatives to keto popcorn out there.
+We use the highest-quality, protein with no added sugar and no harmful ingredients to deliver keto-friendly meat snacks that taste amazing and give you the fuel you need at any point during the day.

 4. Cucumbers and Pickles